dshaw15/booksbykenna/book-summary/bad-kitty.md

 Read this exciting new romance today where YOU decide on Catherine's happily ever after.
 Change your mind?
 Then easily follow the links back to another choice.

 **Catherine** fell in love with **Zac** half a life time ago.
 Now, he's noticed her but only as the sweet young thing she used to be.
-Not as the happy go lucky Cat, and definitely not her inner Kitty who demands to be satisfied!
+Not as the happy go lucky Cat, and definitely not her inner Kitty who demands to be satisfied.

 Tech nerds shouldn't look like dark and sexy **Darius who wants to unleash her inner Kitty**, and won't take 'no' for an answer.
 Then again, with panty-stripping kisses, why would she want to?